wdk-docs/npm-docs/source/orgs/about-teams.rst

 If an owner adds a new member to an Org and does not want that member to be on the Developers team, an owner can remove them.

 Removing the Developers team§
-Note: We strongly recommend not removing the Developers team.
+.. note:: We strongly recommend not removing the Developers team.

 If an Org owner or admin deletes the Developers team: